 2 months before you go:

-- Login to your CU Denver online application and complete the following post-decision requirements:
+- Revisit your CU Denver online application and complete the post-decision requirements.

 - Research the country and city in which you will be living.
-Know the local weather for the timeframe you’ll be living abroad.
-Read books on the culture/general area.
+Know the local weather for the timeframe you’ll be there.
+Tune into local news sources and keep yourself informed of current affairs.
 Purchase an app or guidebook to use abroad.
 Buy or download a map of the area, transportation system, etc. Invest in a phrase book to brush up on some basic vocabulary.
 Watch movies about your host country.

 1 month before you go:

-- Notify your bank and/or credit card company about your international travel plans.
+- Notify your bank and/or credit card companies about your international travel plans.

-- Tell them what cities and countries you will be visiting and for how long.
+- Tell them what cities and countries you will be visiting and during what dates.

-- Request a new credit/debit card that has a microchip (these are used abroad).
+- Be sure your credit/debit cards have a microchip (these are used abroad).

 - Check with your cellphone provider about the possibility of using your phone abroad.

-- Determine the voltage of the country where you will be living/traveling.
+- Determine the voltage and type of electrical outlets used in the country where you will be living/traveling.
 Purchase voltage converters or kits, if needed.

 2 weeks before you go: